cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 **II.
 What PS should I use when I start my L1 seed rate studies?**
     <details>
     <summary>Answer (click to expand)</summary>
-    For the beggining of your study we suggest that you start with PS = 1 for your new seed.
-This way you can check the initial rate of your seed and then study how you can control it with PS.
+    For the beggining of your study we suggest you set the PS of your new seed to 1.
+This way you can check the initial rate of your seed and then study how you can control it by increasing the PS.
     </details>

 The PS of the new seeds are: